-Increase the value of your early childhood education degree by adding an undergraduate minor.
-GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.
+Increase the value of your early childhood education degree by adding an undergraduate minor that best meets your personal and professional goals.

 Here’s a closer look at just a few of the courses you’ll take as an Early Education major at GMercyU.